umg-minai/vct-or/data/README.md

 - AvgFlowTotal: average total fresh gas flow in L/min.
 - AvgFlowO2: average oxygen fresh gas flow in L/min.
 - AvgFlowAir: average air fresh gas flow in L/min.
-- UsedVolumeSev: used sevoflurane in ml.
+- UsedVolumeSev: used sevoflurane in ml as exported from Draeger connect.
-- UptakeVolumeSev: sevoflurane uptake in ml.
+- UptakeVolumeSev: sevoflurane uptake in ml as exported from Draeger connect.
-- WastedVolumeSev: wasted sevoflurane in ml (UsedVolumeSev - UptakeVolumeSev).
-- EfficiencySev: efficiency sevoflurane in %.
+- EfficiencySev: efficiency sevoflurane in % as exported from Draeger connect.

 ## agc.csv